pauxus/rabbitmq-build-trigger-plugin/README.md

             "name": "PARAMETERNAME2",
             "value": "VALUE2"
         }
-    ]
+    ],
+    "reason": "because I said so!"
 }
 ```

-name in each parameters is compared with existing parameter name by case-insensitive.
+"project" can is a regular expression that needs to match the target project's full name.

+"project" and "token" is mandatory.

+"parameter" entries will be passed to the triggered project(s) as job parameters, matching the
+job parameter name case-insensitively.

+"reason" allows an optional reason to be included in the BuildCause.

-A message must have two properties.
+A message must have two rabbit-mq properties:

 ```
 content_type: application/json